tsunamishadow/bonusheroes/predictions2019.md

 **1000+**.

 It's always this.
 Someone picks Alchemist and just ruins the average by going insane on it.
 It always happens.

+## Other stuff

+This is more for fun, stuff that I've seen being speculated on in other sites.
+Nothing that can be chosen within the client.

+### Talent with longest signing sesssion

+**AMS**.
+And it's not really close.
+AMS was the most popular talent at TI8, and now that TI is in China I can't imagine anyone would have as long lines.
+It's quite possible Dove, ddc, BurNing, Peper and Kiko could be as popular, but AMS has been a staple talent for a good number of years. **Dendi** and **Purge** are also quite popular non-Chinese talent.